 If you are self-employed and use your home as an office, you can consider defining a percentage of your home expenses or what utilities (e.g., electricity) you would consider a business expense.

 To make things easier, you can also consider setting up a separate business bank account.
-In fact, Sleek provides business accounts that come free for every client.
+In fact, Sleek provides business accounts!

 2. Plan for major expenses